sjsucmpe272-fall21/FundGalaxy/README.md

    Registration System: Users can register an account so the user can add some car to the collections, or post their own car and check the status anytime.

    Notification System: We can leverage the email push API (e.g. Gmail API) to notify users when
    * cars they are interested in have price changes or are sold out.
-                          * other customers expressed interest in the car they posted.
+   * other userss expressed interest in the car they posted.

    Blob Storage: We need to store many car images, so we can integrate the backend with AWS S3 for all blobs storage.